Self-absorbed people don’t usually think they’re doing anything wrong.

 18. They cancel plans last minute.

 Self-absorbed people often prioritise their own convenience over other people’s time.
 They might frequently cancel plans at the last moment if something better comes up, or they simply don’t feel like going.
-This unreliability can be incredibly frustrating for friends and family who make efforts to include them.
+The fact that they’re so unreliable can be incredibly frustrating for friends and family who make efforts to include them.

 19. They expect praise for basic decency.